Hire in Chile

 Chile has a diverse climate, including the world’s driest desert in the north (Atacama Desert), Mediterranean climate in the center and subtropical, oceanic, alpine tundra and glaciers in the east and south.

-Over 55% of the Chilean population claim adherence to the Roman Catholic church and 13% to an Evangelical church, which includes all Christian denominations other than Roman Catholic and Orthodox.
+Over 55% of the Chilean population belongs to the Roman Catholic church and 13% to an Evangelical church, which includes all Christian denominations other than Roman Catholic and Orthodox.

 The official language of Chile is Spanish.
 German is spoken to some extent in Southern Chile.
-Several indigenous languages (Aymara, Rapa Nui and Quechua) have become minority languages and are close to extinction.
+Several indigenous languages (including Aymara, Rapa Nui and Quechua) have become minority languages and are close to extinction.

 Chile HR at a Glance